-We start with the headquarter of the missions.
-San Carlos Barromeo De Carmelo was founded in 1770 and the Mission Carmel Church completed in 1797.
+Mission San Carlos Barromeo De Carmelo is the headquarters of the missions.
+It is located off HWY 1 in the seaside town of Carmel, California.
+Spanish Priests founded the mission in 1770 along with the Mission Carmel Church, which was completed in 1797.
 Although the structure itself has been restored, the original bell tower dome, as well as several original bells remain onsite.
-A statue of the mission’s founder Father, Junipero Sierra, greets you in the front courtyard, where you enter the carefully restored church.
+A statue of the mission’s founder Father, Junipero Sierra, greets visitors in the front courtyard, near the entrance of the church.
 At the side of the church is a small cemetery where Father Serra, as well as mission’s longtime curator, Sir Harry Downey were laid to rest.

 Location: 3080 Rio Rd, Carmel-By-The-Sea, CA 93923.